eddyluursema/modeltrain/DR4018/Preset2/README.md

 ![zie](./images/TabGeneralSG7Preset2.PNG)

-**Using preset 2 has the advantage of not wasting an extra output to a superfluous yellow and white light.**
+**Using preset 2 has the advantage of not wasting extra outputs to a superfluous yellow and white light.**